Cathy Berberian: Life and career

 In 1967 Berberian released a 12-track album (recorded in Paris) that consisted entirely of Baroque-style cover versions of songs by the Beatles, entitled Beatles Arias.
-The instrumental backing was scored for a classical string quartet or wind quintet plus harpsichord or organ.
+The instrumental backing was scored for a string quartet or wind quintet plus harpsichord or organ.
 All the tracks were arranged by Guy Boyer and most of the songs feature him on harpsichord.
-The original US cover illustration for the album (resembling the Beatles's single "Revolution") was by Roberto Zamarin while the UK's was by Gerald Scarfe.
-The album was reissued on CD in 2005 with bonus tracks including a 1975 French radio interview, and three live tracks featuring Berberian performing songs from the album, recorded at French music festivals in the early 1980s, with accompaniment by Italian composer–musician Bruno Canino and arrangements by Dutch composer Louis Andriessen.
+The original US cover illustration for the album (resembling that of the Beatles's single "Revolution") was by Roberto Zamarin while the UK's was by Gerald Scarfe.
+The album was reissued on CD in 2005, with bonus tracks including a 1975 French radio interview and three live recordings of songs from the album recorded at French music festivals in the early 1980s, with accompaniment by Italian pianist and composer Bruno Canino from arrangements by Dutch composer Louis Andriessen, who had previously studied under Berio.

-Sylvano Bussotti, John Cage, Hans Werner Henze, William Walton, Igor Stravinsky, and Anthony Burgess also composed works for her voice.
+Among the other composers who wrote specifically for Berberian were Sylvano Bussotti, John Cage, Hans Werner Henze, William Walton, Igor Stravinsky, and Anthony Burgess.
 Although Berberian was based in Milan from the time of her studies there, she taught at both Vancouver University and the Rheinische Musikschule in Cologne during the 1970s.
-Following her death, Berio composed Requies: in memoriam Cathy Berberian which premiered in Lausanne on March 26, 1984.

 She is mentioned in the Steely Dan song "Your Gold Teeth" from their 1973 album Countdown to Ecstasy:

 "Even Cathy Berberian knows / There's one roulade she can't sing."

+Berberian was so flattered by this mention that she sent copies of the album to her friends and family.

 Berberian was also a translator.
-With Umberto Eco she translated into Italian works by Jules Feiffer and, with other Italian translators, works by Woody Allen.
-Eco and Berberian worked together in other projects too and he nicknamed her magnificathy.
-This nickname with a different spelling chosen by Berberian herself: magnifiCathy was later used as the title of one of her best-known albums.
+With Umberto Eco she translated into Italian works by Jules Feiffer and, with other Italian translators, Woody Allen.
+Eco nicknamed Berberian "magnificathy"; this nickname, restyled by Berberian herself as "magnifiCathy", was later used as the title of one of her best-known albums.